 - Minimum number of data samples.

 - [OPTIONAL] Availability time requirement.
-This is for informing the requirement on availability time for the ML model training, e.g. FL Server NWDAF sends the requirement in preparation request to FL Client NWDAF for selecting the FL Client NWDAF which is available in the required time for training ML model.
+This is for informing the requirement on availability time for the ML Model training, e.g. FL Server NWDAF sends the requirement in preparation request to FL Client NWDAF for selecting the FL Client NWDAF which is available in the required time for training ML Model.